VH-Lab/NDI-matlab/docs/reference/+ndi/+calc/+example/simple.m.md

   in the abstract class, this returns empty

-Help for ndi.calc.example.simple/search_for_calculation_docs is inherited from superclass NDI.CALCULATION
+Help for ndi.calc.example.simple/search_for_calculation_docs is inherited from superclass ndi.calculation
 ```

 ---